turlodales/WeatherBoard/README.md

-# WeatherBoard (32bit/64bit)
+# WeatherBoard (32bit/64bit) (Paid Tweak)

-a working verson of weatherboard for but iOS 7 to iOS 8.3
+a working verson of weatherboard for but iOS 7.0 to iOS 8.3

+Description

+Compatible with iOS 7
+For iOS 8/9, try WeatherBoard 2 (iOS 9 & 8)

+WeatherBoard allows animated weather wallpapers.
+This includes over 80 different animated wallpapers, overlaying your favourite wallpapers with weather conditions, and animated wallpapers that update as the weather changes outside.

+Some of the conditions include:
+Severe Thunderstorm
+Lightning
+Hurricane
+Tropical Storm
+Snow Showers
+Flurries
+Mixed Rainfall
+And many more!

+WeatherBoard Features:
+- Overlaying weather conditions overtop of normal wallpapers
+- Weather wallpapers that update based upon the weather outside
+- Over 80 animated weather wallpapers
+- High quality, realistic, animated wallpapers
+- Seamless switching between standard and animated wallpapers

+Configure options from Settings.

 Ver:1.1.1-19

+Change Log

+- [x] Bug Fixes/8.3 Support
+- [x] added 8.3 support
+- [x] resolved crashing experienced by select iOS 7 users
+- [x] reduced memory usage

+Last Updated 	November 6, 2015

 -----------------------------------------------------------------------------------------------------------------------------

-Hello and Welcome this verson is fully wortking version for ios 7 to 8.3 what will not be updated as the orginal devloper made WeatherBoard 2 for iOS 8.3 and above.
+Hello and Welcome this verson is fully wortking version for ios 7.0 to 8.3 this will not be updated as the orginal devloper made WeatherBoard 2 for iOS 8.3 and above.

 the orignal version is also avalable on thebigboss repo and on my own repo